Fiat 600 Review 2025: Price, specs & boot space

 Storage is also pretty good in the front, with a reasonably large glovebox and a centre console that houses a small lidded cubby, a couple of cupholders and a deep bin with a folding cover on it that looks like one you might put on your iPad, another legacy of the links with the Jeep Avenger.
 The door bins in the front are a decent size, too, but it’s a little annoying that passengers in the back seats don’t get any.

 However, those in the back will be far more bothered by how little space they get.
-Set the driver’s seat up for someone of six feet tall, and someone of the same size sitting behind will find their knees and shins pressing into the seat in front of them.
+Set the driver’s seat up for someone six feet tall, and someone of the same size sitting behind will find their knees and shins pressing into the seat in front of them.
 The rear footwells are also very cramped for space, so even if you can manage to tuck your feet under the seat in front, you might well struggle to get them out again.
 The cabin is too narrow to comfortably accommodate three people across the rear bench, and there’s a bulky transmission tunnel that whoever is in the middle seat will have to straddle.
 That means even less foot space for everyone in the rear, so we’d only travel five-up as a last resort.

 Rear headroom is more realistic, allowing a six-footer to sit without their hairdo coming into contact with the ceiling, but because the roof curves downwards at the sides of the car, you do risk banging your head on it if the driver unexpectedly takes a corner too quickly.
 That also means you have to stoop down quite a bit when getting in and out, and your entry and exit to the back seats are further hampered by small door openings that are eaten into by the rear wheelarches, resulting in a piece of protruding bodywork next to the backrest of your seat that you have to curl yourself around to get in.

 The boot is a decent size at 360 litres, which is about 20 litres behind what you get in a Volkswagen Golf.
-You can extend your load-lugging capacity to 1231 litres by dropping folding down the rear seats, which is done in a 60/40 split.
+You can extend your load-lugging capacity to 1,231 litres by folding down the rear seats, which is done in a 60/40 split.
 However, there’s a pronounced boot lip that you’ll need to muscle heavy items over, and a similarly sized step to the folded seatbacks, which themselves lie at an angle, leaving you with a load floor that’s both stepped and sloped.
-The La Prima version has a movable boot floor that levels out these steps a bit, and also gives you some underfloor storage for stashing away your charging cable.
-Otherwise, it’ll just be rattling around in the boot, because there’s no ‘frunk’ storage compartment under the bonnet like there is in some electric cars.

 As a more family-friendly alternative to the Fiat 500 city car, a comfortable ride should be the priority in the 600’s dynamic makeup.
 And it does a decent job here without dazzling particularly.
 The suspension does manage to smooth over most lumpen surfaces reasonably effectively, meaning it’s pretty comfortable most of the time.
 However, you do feel quite a bit of vertical movement in the suspension as the car moves down the road, which could make the kids feel queasy on undulating roads.